Indian Languages

-This is our collection of links to Tsimshian folktales and traditional stories that can be read online.
+This is our collection of links to Tsimshian stories and folktales that can be read online.
 We have indexed our Native American folklore section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Tsimshian tribe, the traditional stories of related tribes like the Haida and Tlingit are very similar.

 Raven (Txaamsm or Wigyet):

-Raven is the culture hero of the Tsimshian and other Northwest Coast tribes.
+Raven is the culture hero of Tsimshian mythology.

 He is a revered and benevolent transformer figure who helps the people and shapes their world for them,

-but at the same time, he is also a trickster character and many Raven stories have to do with
+but at the same time, he is also a trickster character, and many Tsimshian stories about Raven have to do with

 his frivolous or poorly thought out behavior getting him into trouble.